DSharpPlus/DSharpPlus/docs/articles/basics/first_bot.md

  > The remainder of this article will assume you are using a nightly build.

 Now that you have a project created, you'll want to get DSharpPlus installed.

-On the right, you'll see the *solution explorer*.
-It displays your project with all of its dependencies and files.<br/>
-Right click on `Dependencies` and select `Manage NuGet Packages...` from the context menu.
+Locate the *solution explorer* on the right side, then right click on `Dependencies` and select `Manage NuGet Packages` from the context menu.

 ![Dependencies Context Menu](/images/02_05_context_menu.png "Dependencies Context Menu")